-- xlviii.
+- liv.
 Tripa de Gallina Pumping Station.
 The impacts that would occur during the rehabilitation of the Tripa de Gallina pumping station are due to dredging activities and the generation of dredged materials and solid wastes which requires proper management and transport to disposal sites.
 The pumping station serves a large catchment area and most of the drainage laterals and mains are open channels which are prone to garbage accumulation.
 As such, the pumping station receives a significant volume of garbage that requires regular collection and disposal.
-In addition, the Tripa de Gallina pumping station is located adjacent to the facilities of the Light Rail Transit Authority on the east and residential communities across the estero on the north.
-There are currently no households underneath the bridge downstream of the Tripa de Gallina pumping station.
-Temporary impacts will occur during the physical works and dredging activities such as increased dust, odor, and noise nuisance in the residential area across the pumping station site. - xlix.
+The Tripa de Gallina pumping station is located adjacent to the facilities of the Light Rail Transit Authority on the east and residential communities across the estero on the north.
+There are currently no households underneath the bridge downstream of the Tripa de Gallina pumping station and the proposed increase in pumping capacity from 58 to 75 m3/sec can be received by the downstream river without any negative impacts.
+Temporary impacts will occur during the physical works and dredging activities such as increased dust, odor, and noise nuisance in the residential area across the pumping station site.
+There are currently no people in the drainage area's technical footprint and there has not been any past resettlement. - lv.
 Labasan Pumping Station.
-The pumping station is located in the Laguna lakeshore area and functions to control habitual inundations caused by rising of water level of the lake.
-The pumping station receives water from the Taguig River and attenuation pond before it is channeled into the Laguna Lake.
-The Laguna Lake, including the attenuation pond of the Labasan pumping station, is characterized with water hyacinth which clogs the waterways and has affected the efficient operation of the pumping station.
-Proper disposal of large volumes of water hyacinth will be necessary for this subproject.
-Water hyacinth pickers do not come to this area to harvest but the project will coordinate with them how they can benefit from the water hyacinths to be disposed.
+The pumping station is located in the Laguna lakeshore area and functions to control habitual inundations caused by rising of water level of the lake during the typhoon season.
+The pumping station receives water from the Taguig River and attenuation pond before it is channeled into Laguna Lake.
+Sections of the flood plain of Laguna Lake and the attenuation pond of the Labasan pumping station are characterized with water hyacinth which clog the waterways that has affected the efficient operation of the pumping station.
+Proper collection and disposal of water hyacinth will be necessary for this subproject.
+Water hyacinth pickers do not come to this area to harvest, but the Project will coordinate with them how they can benefit from the water hyacinths to be disposed.
+There are currently no people in the drainage area's technical footprint and there has not been any past resettlement.
+The proposed increase in pumping capacity from 9 to 32 m3/sec can be received by Laguna Lake without any negative impacts.